kc2wong/itsmicrosrv/README.md

 # itsmicrosrv

-This project demostrates a cloud native microservices application.
-It is a spring boot application written in Kotlin, with the following features demostrated :
+This project demonstrates a cloud native microservice application.
+It is a spring boot application written in Kotlin, with the following features demonstrated :

+  - Spring WebFlux
-  - Spring Web Reactive
+  - Spring Security
   - Spring Cloud Config
   - Spring Cloud Discovery
   - Spring Cloud Zuul